Guide to Meeting & Event Planning in

 Built in 1888, the Hackett House is an historic venue just a few blocks from Arizona State University with a maximum capacity of 200 people (150 outdoors and 50 indoors).
 All proceeds from events go to the Tempe Sister Cities organization, which runs the house, and to the city's educational programs.

-Discover 50,000 desert plants at the Desert Botanical Garden in Phoenix.
+Discover 50,000 desert plants at the Desert Botanical Garden.
 Several areas are available for events; the largest, the Dorrance Center, holds up to 400 people.

 The stunning Wrigley Mansion, built in 1932 by chewing-gum tycoon William Wrigley Jr., provides gorgeous vistas of Phoenix and its surroundings.
 The full venue accommodates up to 1,500 people for receptions; smaller group events can be held in any of the mansion’s 15 individual spaces.